Azure/azure-sdk/docs/android/design.md

 {% include requirement/MUSTNOT id="android-naming-uppercase-acronyms" %} fully uppercase acronyms.
 APIs must take the form of `getHttpConnection()` or `getUrlName()` rather than `getHTTPConnection()` or `getURLName()`.

-{% include requirement/MUST id="android-naming-service-acronyns" %} use service-specific acronyms sparingly in API.
+{% include requirement/MUST id="android-naming-service-acronyms" %} use service-specific acronyms sparingly in API.
 Whereas most users will accept a method including `Http` or `Url` in the name, most users will not know what `Sas` or `Cpk` mean.
 Where possible (without breaking the succinctness over verbosity requirement above), expansion of acronyms, or at the very least sufficient documentation at class and method levels to describe the acronym, must be considered.

 {% include requirement/MUST id="android-naming-host-vs-hostname" %} use the correct naming for 'host' vs 'hostname'. 'hostname' is the host name without any port number, whereas 'host' is the hostname with the port number.